 A second major finding was that when people’s fatigue lowered their ability to self-regulate, it didn’t always lead to unethical behavior.
 The authors found a condition that made it more likely that unethical behavior would result.
-The condition is called social influence, which refers to the influence that people receive from other people, kind of like peer-pressure.
-One of the pitfalls of having a decreased ability to self-regulate, is that you can be more susceptible to the suggestions of other people who are themselves acting unethically.
+The condition is called social influence, which refers to the influence that people receive from other people, similar to peer-pressure.
+One of the pitfalls of having a decreased ability to self-regulate is that you can be more susceptible to the suggestions of other people who are themselves acting unethically.

 IMPLICATIONS FOR ORGANIZATIONS

 The major takeaway from this article is that sleep deprivation among employees is bad for organizations.
-Besides for some of the more obvious problems that we might expect (i.e. lower productivity, more mistakes or accidents) sleep deprivation can actually cause employees to act unethically.
-As the authors mention, employees are now being asked to work an increasingly greater number of hours during the week, making sleep deprivation a greater challenge in the workplace.
+Besides for some of the more obvious problems that we might expect (e.g., lower productivity, more mistakes or accidents) sleep deprivation can actually cause employees to act unethically.
+As the authors mention, employees of today are being asked to work an increasingly greater number of hours during the week, making sleep deprivation a greater challenge in the workplace.

 The easiest solution is to encourage employees to get enough sleep, and to structure work schedules and workloads to support that goal.
 But that’s not always an easy thing to do.
 What else can organizations do?

-Specifically, this article provides two ways that organizations can lower the amount of deceptive behavior that their employees engage in, even if they are sleep deprived.
-First, caffeine was shown to help.
-There may be something to supplying your office with a fresh pot of morning coffee.
+Specifically, this article provides two ways that organizations can lower the amount of deceptive behavior that their employees engage in, even when the employees are sleep deprived.
+First, caffeine was shown to help; there may be something to supplying the office with a fresh pot of morning coffee.
 However, as the authors point out, this doesn’t mean that caffeine is the perfect solution.
 Technically considered a drug, caffeine does have harmful side effects such as increased anxiety and heart-rate.
-So don’t go overboard.
+So organizations should not go overboard.

 Second, organizations should realize the role of social influence.
 Even when sleep deprived employees lose the ability to stop themselves from unethical behavior, it doesn’t mean that unethical behavior will result.
 In this circumstance, peer-pressure to behave unethically is the real enemy.
-If organizations work to create an environment where employees behave ethically, and strive to hire more ethically inclined individuals, then even the occasional sleep-deprived employee won’t be too much of a problem.
+If organizations strive to hire more ethically inclined people, and work to create an environment where employees are likely to behave ethically, then even the occasional sleep-deprived employee won’t be too much of a problem.